RandomIsHeree/RandomIsHeree/README.md

 - 🌱 I’m currently learning  C
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me @randoms_OS on twitter
 - ⚡ Fun fact: I use ubuntu and OS X Mountain Lion and MacOS Sequioa

+- ----- changing to gitlab ---------

 <!---
 RandomIsHeree/RandomIsHeree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.